-A member of the sunflower family, bai zhu (Atractylodes macrocephala) grows naturally in the southeastern provinces of China.
-For thousands of years, it is highly respected by practitioners of Traditional Chinese Medicine (TCM) – it is often referred to as “The First Herb of Invigorating Qi and Strengthening Spleen.”
-A key ingredient in many Chinese herbal medicine formulas including both DAO Labs Immunity Support and Emotional Balance, the root of the bai zhu has garnered a powerful reputation over many centuries - for helping strengthen one's immunity, to helping calm one's nerves and emotions.
+A member of the sunflower family, Bai Zhu (Atractylodes Macrocephala) grows naturally in the southeastern provinces of China.
+For thousands of years, it is highly respected by practitioners of Traditional Chinese Medicine, often referred to as “The First Herb of Invigorating Qi and Strengthening Spleen.”
+A key ingredient in many Chinese herbal medicine formulas including both DAO Labs Immunity Support and Emotional Balance, the root of the Bai Zhu has garnered a powerful reputation over many centuries - for helping strengthen one's immunity, to helping calm one's nerves and emotions.
 Quite the powerful punch for one herb.

 An Equal of Ginseng